Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In Morocco, we’re funding TTS approaches that promote positive youth mental health and wellbeing within school environments.
-These innovative solutions should focus on addressing bullying or overuse of social media amongst young people and school staff (teachers, school counsellors, and others).
+In Morocco, we seek bold Transition-to-Scale ideas that promote positive youth mental health and wellbeing within school environments.
+These innovative solutions should focus on addressing bullying or overuse of social media.

 Ecosystem catalyst funding: